CalyCherkaoui/blogger/README.md

 # Building a Blog with Rails

 This project was built with Ruby on Rails.
-For this project, I followed [jumpstartlab](http://tutorials.jumpstartlab.com/projects/blogger.html) tutorial for learning porpuse.
+For this project, I followed [jumpstartlab](http://tutorials.jumpstartlab.com/projects/blogger.html) tutorial for learning purposes.

 ## Built with: